dfinity/interface-spec/spec/index.md

     /api/v2/status

-For this endpoint, the user performs a GET request, and receives a CBOR value with the following fields.
+For this endpoint, the user performs a GET request, and receives a CBOR (see [CBOR](#cbor)) value with the following fields.
 The IC may include additional implementation-specific fields.

--   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the internet computer aims to support, e.g. `0.8.1`.
+-   `ic_api_version` (string, mandatory): Identifies the interface version supported, i.e. the version of the present document that the Internet Computer aims to support, e.g. `0.8.1`.
 The implementation may also return `unversioned` to indicate that it does *not* comply to a particular version, e.g. in between releases.

 -   `impl_source` (string, optional): Identifies the implementation of the Internet Computer Protocol, by convention with the canonical location of the source code (e.g. `https://github.com/dfinity/ic`).